Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Limitations

-One limitation of our method is that it is tailored to the approach by Shivashankar et al.~\cite{SN12} for extracting MSC, so it inherits some drawbacks.
+One limitation of our method is that it is tailored to the approach by Shivashankar et al.~\cite{SN12} for extracting MSC, thereby inheriting some of its drawbacks.
 For instance, their method can introduce many low-persistence critical points in noisy data, necessitating additional edits in our approach and leading to increased storage overhead.
 Additionally, the performance of false separatrix extraction remains a bottleneck, as it dominates the overall computation time in each iteration.
 Further optimization of this component is a direction for future work.

-Another limitation is that our method does not consider preserving a simplified MSC.
-Conceptually, simplifying the target topological structure (e.g., by canceling low-persistence features) could reduce the number of critical points that need to be preserved and thus significantly reduce the storage overhead.
-Moreover, scientific analysis often requires simplification to focus on salient structures while filtering out noise, making it a valuable direction for future extension.
+Our method may further improve the compression ratio by incorporating the simplification of MSC into the framework.
+By simplifying the target MSC (e.g., canceling low-persistence features before preservation), we can reduce the number of critical points and separatrices that need to be preserved, thereby reducing the number of edits and improving the compression ratio.